Red Coat Trail: Saskatchewan

 There are 36 communities along the 676 km of the Saskatchewan portion of the Red Coat Trail which would be one approximately every 20 km apart, and there are 59 at grade intersections with primary and secondary highways which would be a junction approximately every 10 km.
 The highway volume beginning in Saskatchewan along the Red Coat Trail about 45 vpd on a class 4 gravel highway.

-SK Hwy 615 provides access north to Fort Walsh National Historic Park and the highest point of land in Saskatchewan.
-Travel is mainly east through the province of Saskatchewan on the Red Coat Trail which is continuous on SK Hwy 13 which is a secondary paved undivided highway until Weyburn.
+Highway 615 provides access north to Fort Walsh National Historic Park and the highest point of land in Saskatchewan.
+Travel is mainly east through the province of Saskatchewan on the Red Coat Trail which is continuous on Highway 13 which is a secondary paved undivided highway until Weyburn.
 It is at the Consul intersection of highways that the Red Coat Trail changes to a thin membrane surface undivided highway where the traffic volume increases to about 80 vpd.
-Travel continues north east until the junction with SK Hwy 21 which provides access to Cypress Hills Provincial Park and Maple Creek.
+Travel continues north east until the junction with Highway 21 which provides access to Cypress Hills Provincial Park and Maple Creek.
 The Red Coat Trail continues east after this intersection on a class 3 granular pavement highway and traffic here increases to an AADT of 270 vpd.
-There is a junction with SK Hwy 18 before the highway turns north again to arrive at the intersection of SK Hwy 614 and the town of Eastend, which has the nickname Dino Country where a Tyrannosaurus rex was discovered spawning the T. rex Discovery Centre.
+There is a junction with Highway 18 before the highway turns north again to arrive at the intersection of Highway 614 and the town of Eastend, which has the nickname Dino Country where a Tyrannosaurus rex was discovered spawning the T. rex Discovery Centre.
 A number of ancient fauna paleontological dig sites exist in southern Saskatchewan.